Welcome to Wee Jasper Reserves

 Micalong Creek Reserve

 Micalong Creek Reserve is home to the island where a bridge is the only access with a beautiful creek running under.
 Micalong Creek Reserve is the start of all of the Micalong Creek Walks.
 Such as the Swimming Hole, Cascades (Micalong Falls) and the junction walk.
-Micalong Creek Reserve is a spacious and clean reserve, with flushing toilet’s, showers (cold only) and various places to swim and fish.
+Micalong Creek Reserve is a spacious and clean reserve, with flushing toilet’s, hot showers and various places to swim and fish.
 There is plenty of places to camp near the creek as well as under shade.
-Hot showers are now available at the amenities for your convenience.

 Carey’s Reserve is the only reserve where boats (tinnies) can be launched when Burrinjuck water level is at 65% capacity.
 Carey’s Reserve has drop toilets and is a smaller area of land fenced in.
 Please note that Carey’s Reserves water access will vary with the percentage of the dam.
 Seasonally the reserve may not have any access to water.